 - anxiety or stress, particularly if a person is worried about skin conditions

-An intense burning sensation on the skin can also be caused by cellulitis.
-Cellulitis is a bacterial infection of the deepest layers of skin.
-It is treated with antibiotics.
+An intense burning sensation on the skin could be due to cellulitis.
+Cellulitis is a bacterial infection of the deepest layers of the skin.
+Antibiotics can treat cellulitis.

-Cellulitis can spread quickly, so it is important to receive treatment right away.
-See a doctor if a burning sensation is accompanied by:
+Cellulitis can spread quickly, however, so it is important that a person receives treatment right away.
+They should contact a doctor if a burning sensation is accompanied by:

-- swelling, heat, or redness of the skin
+- swelling, warmth, or flushing of the skin

 - swollen and painful glands

 Hands and feet

 A burning sensation in the hands and feet may be due to one of the skin issues mentioned above.

 However, a burning sensation in the fingers or toes could also be a symptom of nerve damage.
 The medical community refers to this as peripheral neuropathy.